ContainerSSH/containerssh.github.io/docs/getting-started/authserver.md

 }
 ```

-The public key is provided in the SSH wire format in base64 encoding.
+The public key is provided in the SSH authorized key format.

 Your server will need to respond with the following JSON: